 I’ve been absolutely bowled over and humbled by the 60th birthday messages I’ve received on my very special Big 0 day!
 So I thought I’d share some with you, and compile a useful resource of 60th birthday messages and also some present ideas too.

 Thoughts on Turning 60

 Aside Note: If you’d like to see pictures of what we got up to on the actual day and more of the beautiful Cape Lodge – check out the pics I’ll soon be putting up on the Lifestyle Fifty on Facebook page.
-(Please “Like” or “Follow” the page on Facebook too, won’t you?)
+(Please “Like” or “Follow” my page on Facebook).